 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report.
 The financial position of the Company, its cash flows, liquidity position and borrowing facilities are set out in the financial statements.
-In addition, notes 3, 20, 21, 24 and 26 to the financial statements include the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to operational risk, credit risk, market risk, liquidity risk, conduct risk and residual value risk.
+In addition, notes 3, 19, 20,23 and 25 to the financial statements include the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to operational risk, credit risk, market risk, liquidity risk, conduct risk and residual value risk.

-The Company has adequate financial resources and has the continued financial support of its parent, Santander UK Plc.
-Santander UK Plc provides the Company with the majority of its funding requirements.
-It is expected that Santander UK Plc will continue to provide this funding for future years as the Company contributes to the overall Santander UK Plc Group profits and has a strong asset base.
-As a consequence, the Directors believe that the Company is well placed to manage its business risks successfully despite the current uncertain economic outlook.
+The Company has adequate financial resources and has the continued financial support of its parent, Santander UK plc.
+Santander UK plc provides the Company with the majority of its funding requirements.
+It is expected that Santander UK plc will continue to provide this funding for future years and the Directors have concluded that this funding is sufficiently certain that there is no significant doubt over the going concern status of the Company.
+In reaching this conclusion the Directors have had regard to a number of factors including the strong financial position of Santander UK plc and the wider Santander Group, the regulatory construct under which Santander UK plc operates, its role as both a shareholder and funding entity to the Company, the commitments made as part of the joint venture agreements of the Company, how the Company contributes to the overall Santander UK plc Group profits and the strong asset base of the Company.